omegaml/minibatch/README.rst

 .. note::

     The producer accepts input from some external system, say a Kafka queue.
 The producer's responsibility is to enter the data into the streaming buffer.
-The consumer uses some emitter strategy to produce a Window of data that is then forwarded to the user's processing code.
+The consumer uses an emitter strategy to produce a Window of data that is then forwarded to the user's processing code.

 Creating a stream